Anas: Fossil record

+Anas elapsum (Late Pleistocene of Australia) is now synonymised with the extant Hardhead.
+Anas gracilipes and Anas strenuum (Late Pleistocene of Australia) are both junior synonyms of the extant Chestnut teal.

 Highly problematic, albeit in a theoretical sense, is the placement of the moa-nalos.
-These are in may be derived from a common ancestor of the Pacific black duck, the Laysan duck, and the mallard, and an unknown amount of other lineages.
+These may be descended from a common ancestor of dabbling ducks such as the Pacific black duck, Laysan duck, and mallard.
 Phylogenetically, they may even form a clade within the traditional genus Anas.
-However, as opposed to these species – which are well representative of dabbling ducks in general – the moa-nalos are the most radical departure from the anseriform bauplan known to science.
+However, when compared to these species – which are representative of dabbling ducks in general – the moa-nalos are a radical departure from the Anseriforme bauplan.
 This illustrates that in a truly evolutionary sense, a strictly phylogenetic taxonomy may be difficult to apply.